OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 • Films must be no longer than 30 minutes including credits.

-• Encounters Festival does not require any premiere status.
+• Encounters Festival does not require any premiere status, including online.

 • If the original language of dialogue in the film is not English, the preview and screening copy must be subtitled in English.

-• All films must be available in 35mm print or DCP file for screening at the festival.
-The Festival can create a DCP file for you from a Pro-Res file for a fee.
+• All films must be available on DCP or 35mm prints for screening at the festival.
+The Festival can create a DCP file for you from a Pro-Res (or similar high quality video format) file but this may incur a fee.